vlang/v/doc/docs.md

 V functions are pure by default, meaning that their return values are only determined by their arguments, and their evaluation has no side effects.

-This is achieved by lack of global variables and all function arguments being immutable by default, even when references are passed.
+This is achieved by a lack of global variables and all function arguments being immutable by default, even when references are passed.

-V is not a pure functional language however.
-It is possible to modify function arguments by using the same keyword `mut`:
+V is not a purely functional language.
+However, it is possible to modify function arguments by using the same keyword `mut`:

 ```v
 struct User {